microsoft/AIforEarth-API-Development/Examples/tensorflow/README.md

 # TensorFlow example

 This example shows you how to deploy a TensorFlow model via an AI for Earth container.
-In this example we use an object detection model trained on either the iNaturalist 2018 dataset or the COCO Dataset.
+In this example we use an object detection model trained on the iNaturalist 2018 dataset.

 In this example, a user will send an image to the API via POST.
 It is a long-running API, so a task id will be returned when the endpoint is called.
 The API creates a SAS-keyed container within the API owner's Azure storage account.
 The SAS URL is returned to the caller via a status update.